History of the Chinese Communist Party: First Congress

-The CCP's first formal meeting took place on July 23, 1921, when 13 Chinese representatives of local groups that had met over the course of the preceding two years gathered in Shanghai.
+The CCP's first formal meeting took place on July 23, 1921, when 13 Chinese representatives of local groups, totaling 57 members, who had met over the course of the preceding two years gathered in Shanghai.
+The site of the meeting was the residence of Li Hanjun in the Shanghai French Concession at 106 Rue Wantz (now 76 Xingye Road).

 After several days of meeting, security concerns prompted the group to instead meet on a houseboat on lake in nearby Zhejiang.
 The General Assembly adopted The First Program of the Communist Party of China, stating that "the Party is to be named the Communist Party of China" and specifying its objectives: "to overthrow the power of the capitalist class[,]" to "eradicate capitalism and private ownership of property[,]" and to "join the Comintern."
 The key delegates in the congress were Li Dazhao, Chen Duxiu, Chen Gongbo, Tan Pingshan, Zhang Guotao, He Mengxiong, Luo Zhanglong and Deng Zhongxia.

 Mao Zedong was present at the first congress as one of two delegates from a Hunan communist group.
 Other attendees included Dong Biwu, Li Hanjun, Li Da, Chen Tanqiu, Liu Renjing, Zhou Fohai, He Shuheng, Deng Enming.
-Henk Sneevliet as well as Russian Profintern representative Vladimir Abramovich Neiman, commonly known as Nikolsky, also attended the meeting.
+Comintern representatives Henk Sneevliet and Vladimir Neumann, commonly known as Nikolsky, also attended the meeting.

+In addition to Sneevliet's role in introducing Leninist organizational models, academic Tony Saich identifies other significant factors in the CCP's establishment, including: (1) the belief by many Chinese intellectuals that Marxism offered novel solutions to China's problems, (2) Chinese Marxists became on-the-ground activists as opposed to only theorists, and (4) the Marxist study circles in China had strong interpersonal bonds, and (4) these tight-knit groups developed a consensus that Leninist organizational models were necessary for cohesion and to resist external pressures.

 The period of the CCP's development between 1921 and 1934 is often referred to as the "Communist International era" because the Soviet Union was the key sponsor of CCP activities.